 Reliability and Security

-Symfony has a large community of developers behind it and has been thoroughly tested, ensuring more secure and reliable code.
-Additionally, the framework's frequent updates include security improvements, which undoubtedly adds invaluable value for any client concerned about the integrity of their project.
+Furthermore, the framework's frequent updates (there are already more than 530 releases on Github) include security improvements, something that undoubtedly adds incalculable value for any client concerned about the integrity of their project.

 Maintainability and Scalability